- There are a lot of gags here and there, but mostly the short stories (especially the ones with Angus) are hilarious, and most of PKNA #15.

 Paperinik: (Uses the paralizing ray on him) Thanks for the information!
 Who said Evronians aren't gentle?

-Xadhoom's appearance in the 1997 Special, Missing, has a group of Evronians dress up as Xerbians to fool her into wearing a power-locking helmet.
-Xadhoom immediately proposed a Xarghon, and when they didn't know what it was she saw through the ruse...
-And had the Evronians try and guess what a Xarghon was to keep the cover.
-When they finally caught on, one of the Evronians asked what the hell is a Xarghon.
-Xadhoom explained it's the traditional Xerbian welcoming dance, that every Xerbian learns as a child...
-And then blew up their cruiser.
+- Xadhoom's appearance in the 1997 Special, Missing, has a group of Evronians dress up as Xerbians to fool her into wearing a power-locking helmet.
+Xadhoom immediately proposes a Xarghon, and when they don't know what it is she sees through the ruse...
+And has the Evronians try and guess what a Xarghon is to keep the cover.
+When they finally catch on, one of the Evronians asks what the hell is a Xarghon.
+Xadhoom explains it's the traditional Xerbian welcoming dance, that every Xerbian learns as a child...
+And then blows up their cruiser.

-Another short story on Missing had two Evron soldiers try and track PK on Earth.
-In order, this is what happens: they crash on arrival, wrecking their flying disks; they try and rob two delinquents of their clothes, but get beaten up; they try and steal the clothes of an old lady, but find out their weapons are broken and one of them is bitten by her dogs; they nearly get an heart attack when they encounter Urk (at least he doesn't beat them up); as they run away from Urk they stumble on the same two delinquents and the rest of their gang and get beaten up for trespassing; they finally find PK and try and catch him, only to discover it's an advertisement sign and get electrocuted in the process; they stop resting but accidentally trigger a car alarm, and have already wrecked the car to make it stop when they discover it's the car of the same two delinquents from earlier, who force them to beat each other up (their teeth had already scratched the studs on the bracelet of one of them, and he didn't want to scratch even his new chain).
-They decide to bail out and assemble a vehicle in a scrap depot, and the guard opens fire on them.
-Finally they reach the ship they came from...
-And that's when the reader finds out it's the same ship that had tried to trap Xadhoom in, and she's still there.
+- Another short story on Missing has two Evronian soldiers try and track PK on Earth.
+In order, this is what happens: they crash on arrival, wrecking their flying disks; they try and rob two delinquents of their clothes, but get beaten up; they try and steal the clothes of an old lady, but find out their weapons are broken and one of them is bitten by her dogs; they nearly get an heart attack when they encounter Urk (at least he doesn't beat them up); as they run away from Urk they stumble on the same two delinquents and the rest of their gang and get beaten up for trespassing; they finally find PK and try and catch him, only to discover it's an advertisement sign and get electrocuted in the process; they stop resting but accidentally trigger a car alarm, and have already wrecked the car to make it stop when they discover it's the car of the same two delinquents from earlier, who force them to beat each other up (their teeth had already scratched the studs on the bracelet of one of them, and he didn't want to scratch even his new chain); they decide to bail out and assemble a vehicle in a scrap depot, and the guard opens fire on them; finally they reach the ship they came from...
+Or better, what remains of it: it was the same ship that had tried to trap Xadhoom in, and she's still there.

 Donald: "I-I told you so." *that Xadhoom was not an ordinary girl*